 "We want students to understand what a computer can do, what a human can do, and why that’s different." - Mark Guzdial, Prof. of Computing, Georgia Tech

 The Computer Science Grants for Teachers Program which funded approximately $440,000 in 2018 will continue in the 2018-19 fiscal year pursuant to CCR 301-100.
 Senate Bill 17-296, the Colorado Computer Science Teacher Education Grant Program was passed by the Colorado Legislature during the 2017 legislative session and the appropriation increased by $500,000 (HB 18-1322).
 Funds will be distributed to local education providers (LEA's), including school districts, BOCES, and district charter schools or Institute Charter Schools for K-12 computer science teacher professional development.
-Approximately $900,000 is available for the 2018-19 school year for computer science teacher professional development.
-The $500,000 for the 2018-19 fiscal year is intended for elementary regional computer science teacher professional development.
-More details regarding the CSEd grant and application deadlines will be forthcoming in July, 2018.
+Approximately $880,000 is available for the 2018-19 school year for computer science teacher professional development.
+Championed by the State Board of Education, $500,000 for the 2018-19 fiscal year is intended for elementary regional computer science teacher professional development.
+For complete information and descriptions of how districts have used CSEd grant funds, please see the Computer Science Teacher Education (CSEd) Grant Program webpage.

 Elementary Regional Professional Development

-If you would like information or are interested in providing or hosting regional professional development for elementary computer science teachers, please contact Christine Liebe at firstname.lastname@example.org or call 303-957-6565.
+Information regarding elementary regional computer science trainings will be forthcoming.
+If you would like information about the CSEd grant or have questions please contact Christine Liebe at firstname.lastname@example.org or call 303-957-6565.

 2018 Grant Awards